 Installation cost depends on complexity and what wiring already exists.

-We quote installation based on your situation.
-Covers labor, mounting hardware, wiring materials, testing, cleanup.
+Fan cost is separate.
+Entry level fans start around $100, mid range $200–$400, quality fans $400–$800+.
+We quote installation based on your situation — covers labour, mounting hardware, wiring materials, testing, cleanup.

 We install ceiling fans properly and safely all over Christchurch.

-Licensed electricians doing all electrical work.
+Doing all electrical work.
 Legal, safe, properly certified.

-Proper mounting into structure not dodgy plasterboard fixings.
+Into structure, not dodgy plasterboard fixings.
 Your fan stays up where it belongs.

 All wiring done to code with proper protection.
 RCD safety, correct connections, neat finish.

-We explain how to use fan for both summer and winter operation.
+We explain how to use your fan for both summer and winter operation.
 Get full benefit from your investment.

 Clean professional job.
 We clean up after ourselves and leave your place tidy.